ciena-blueplanet/ember-codemods/README.md

 [![node](https://img.shields.io/badge/node-18.20.0-339933?logo=nodedotjs)](https://nodejs.org/en/blog/release/v18.20.0)

-A collection of pretty good codemods that can be run to quickly refactor Ember code.
+A collection of codemods that can be run to quickly refactor Ember code.

 ## Usage
 Replace `TRANSFORM` with one of the transforms listed below.